genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ## Add a home component (optional)

-Add a home component to `src/app/home`.
-If you already have other components that the router redirects to after login you might not need to do this step.
+Add a home component to **src/app/home**.
+If you already have other components that the router redirects to after login, you might not need to do this step.

 This example contains an implementation of the `GridPro` component in `FoundationLayout` containers.
-You will need the Genesis backend configured with a data-server endpoints for `ALL_POSITIONS` and `ALL_TRADES` to see data in the grids.
+The Genesis back end must be configured with data-server endpoints [queries](/server/data-server/basics/) for `ALL_POSITIONS` and `ALL_TRADES` to see data in the grids.

 ```
 import { Component } from '@angular/core';